h0p3zZ/BScThesis/Notes/5_Notes.md

     "name": a JSON string
     "duration": a JSON integer
     "importance": a JSON integer
-    "urgendy": a JSON integer
+    "urgency": a JSON integer
     "timeSlots" a JSON array of type <interval>
     "dependencies" a JSON array of type <dependency>
-    "location" a JSON object of type dictionary with a JSON integer as key and a JSON integer as value
+    "location" a JSON object of type <location>

 <interval> a JSON object with exactly the following fields:
     "interval": a JSON array of type JSON integer of exactly two numbers